 11.7 User preferences

-Where software provides a user interface it shall provide sufficient modes of operation that use user preferences for platform settings for colour, contrast, font type, font size, and focus cursor except for software that is designed to be isolated from its underlying platforms.
+Where software provides a user interface that has settings for language, colour, contrast, font type, font size, or focus cursor, that correspond to platform settings, the software shall provide a mode of operation that follows the platform setting,.except for software that is designed to be isolated from its underlying platforms.

-NOTE: Software that is isolated from its underlying platform has no access to user settings in the platform and thus cannot adhere to them.
+NOTE 1: Software that is isolated from its underlying platform has no access to user settings in the platform and thus cannot adhere to them.

+NOTE 2: For web content, the underlying platform is the user agent.

+NOTE 3: This does not preclude the software from having additional values for a setting as long as there is one mode where the application will follow the system settings even if more restricted.

 11.8 Authoring tools

+11.8.0 General (Informative)

+For those creating web content authoring tools, ATAG 2.0 provides information that can be of interest to those who want to go beyond these requirements.

 11.8.1 Content technology

 Authoring tools shall conform to clauses 11.8.2 to 11.8.5 to the extent that information required for accessibility is supported by the format used for the output of the authoring tool.